Volunteer for our Board or Advisory Committee

 Canadian Frailty Network values the meaningful and appropriate involvement of citizens (patients and their family and friend caregivers, as well as the interested general public) in research, policy and program development, from agenda setting and planning to decision making, implementation and review.

-We require citizens participating on the CFN Board of Directors, Research Management Committee, and most advisory committees; and in all CFN-funded research, implementation or knowledge translation projects, in a meaningful way, as knowledge users.
+We require citizens participating on the CFN Board of Directors, Research Management Committee and in all CFN-funded research, implementation or knowledge translation projects, in a meaningful way, as knowledge users.

 Who is a “citizen”?